Artificial Grass Underlay Explained: Types, Uses, and Expert Advice

 Artificial Grass Underlay for Playgrounds and Kids

-The best underlay for these environments is usually a shock pad system made from high-density foam or rubber.
-These pads are designed to absorb impact and reduce injury risk from trips, tumbles, and falls.
-Look for products rated for Critical Fall Height (CFH) compliance—an industry standard used in schools and public play spaces.
+The best choice is a shock pad system made from high-density foam or rubber.
+These pads are specifically designed to reduce injury from falls and should be CFH-certified (Critical Fall Height), ensuring compliance with standards used in schools and public spaces.

 Is There a Difference Between Turf Underlay and Padding?

-Turf underlay is a general term for any layer installed between the base and the artificial grass.
-It can be made of foam, rubber, or other materials, and serves multiple purposes: leveling the surface, supporting drainage, and adding cushioning.
+Turf underlay is a broad term for any layer placed between the base surface and synthetic turf.
+It can be made from foam, rubber, or polyurethane, and typically helps level the ground, support drainage, and add light cushioning.

 Choosing the right artificial grass underlay depends on three key factors: your budget, how the space will be used, and whether you’re installing it yourself or hiring help.
 Here’s how to decide quickly and confidently.